eliasson/markuseliasson.se/content/article/dont-round-twice.md

 ```

 The task was to group these bars based on their diameter and filling to better understand what sells the most.
+Then take that list and save it elsewhere.
+When saving, the diameter should be rounded to _1 decimal_ which was
+decided to be precise enought for our use-case.

 I choose to implement a key that represented the unique properties to group on as follows: